chandankumar994/EMS/0-Structure.md

 # EMS
-Great!
-Let's structure your **Employee Management System (EMS)** project step-by-step like a seasoned Project Manager would—covering front-end, back-end, database, APIs, and planning.
+Below is the structure of **Employee Management System (EMS)** project, covering front-end, back-end, database, APIs, and planning.

 ---